xuchaoigo/feature_pre_processing/README.md

 # feature_pre_processing
+some pandas usage
-data reformat and feature pre-processing with pandas
+for data reformat and feature pre-processing